 Rick Kelly is an Australian racing driver who won the V8 Supercars Championship title in 2006.
 He debuted in the V8SC in 2001, that was also the year when he won the Australian Drivers' Championship.
-Rick won Bathurst 1000 two times, in 2003 and 2004, becoming the youngest ever winner of the famous Australian race.
+Rick triumphed at Bathurst 1000 two times, in 2003 and 2004, becoming the youngest ever winner of the famous Australian race.

 He currently drives for the family team Kelly Racing, renamed to Nissan Motorsports after they started using Nissan Altimas from 2013.